-Dwelling units are identified as land use category C. Land use category C has a base target of 13 points.
+Dwelling units are identified as land use category C. Land use category C has a base target of 10 points for projects with up to 5 accessory parking spaces.
+For every additional 5 spaces, up to 20 spaces, one additional point is required, for a total of 13 points for a project with 20 spaces.
 For every additional 10 Accessory Parking spaces provided above 20, rounding up, one additional point is required.
 Therefore, the land use category C target for this project is 14 points.

-For simplicity sake, the TDM Program Standards refers to a Development Project's target in singular form to encompass the whole of the project, even in instances where a mixed use project may be subject to multiple targets.
+4 For simplicity sake, the TDM Program Standards refers to a Development Project's target in singular form to encompass the whole of the project, even in instances where a mixed use project may be subject to multiple targets.